Skip to main content

 Imagine two types of programs.
 The first, a participatory wellness program, operates on a simple principle of engagement.
 It might offer a discount on your insurance premium for completing a health risk assessment or attending a seminar.
 The program’s design is to encourage involvement without scrutinizing the results.

 Your privacy is maintained at a high level because the program does not require you to achieve a specific biological marker.
 It simply confirms your participation.
-This type of program is common and subject to fewer regulations because the risk to your sensitive is inherently lower.
+This type of program is common and subject to fewer regulations because the risk to your sensitive health information is inherently lower.

 A program’s design, centered on either participation or specific health outcomes, establishes the regulatory pathway it must follow.

-The second type is a program.
+The second type is a health-contingent wellness program.
 This model introduces a layer of complexity by connecting rewards to your ability to meet a particular health standard.
 These programs are further divided into two categories.
 An activity-only program might require you to walk a certain number of steps each day.

 An outcome-based program might tie an incentive to achieving a specific cholesterol level or blood pressure reading.
 Because these programs require you to disclose and meet specific health metrics, they are subject to a more stringent set of rules.
 These regulations exist to ensure the program is reasonably designed to improve health and does not penalize individuals unfairly for health factors that may be outside their control.